microcipcip/cookie-universal/packages/cookie-universal-nuxt/README.md

 > Universal cookie plugin for Nuxt, perfect for SSR

-You can use `cookie-universal-nuxt` to set, get and remove cookies in both client and server nuxt apps.
+You can use `cookie-universal-nuxt` to set, get and remove cookies in both client and server side nuxt apps.
 `cookie-universal-nuxt` parse cookies with the popular (cookie node module)[https://github.com/jshttp/cookie].

 ## Features